Outdoor Photography

 Place, inspired.

-Hi!
-I’m Mark, an Outdoor Phtographer.
-I use the camera to connect with the natural world and to learn–about place and about myself.
-My focus is on the Southern Appalachian Mountains and the Outer Banks of North Carolina.
+I’m Mark, an Outdoor Photographer.
+I use a camera to connect myself to the land, as well as to learn–about place and about myself.
+Here you will find the images, experiences and stories that accompany my adventures.
+My focus is the East Coast of the United States, particularly the Southern Appalachian Mountains and the Outer Banks of North Carolina.
 Outside is where I’m at my best.
-Curiosity and creativity are how I communicate with the world.
+Curiosity and creativity are how I communicate.
 Welcome!

 Photo Journal